-When it comes to professional bowling, things get a lot more serious.
-Practically every score is in the 200s, with the average range falling between 230-250.
+Practically every professional bowling score is in the 200s, with the average range falling between 230 and 250.
 While many people may expect that professional bowlers are consistently recording perfect games or rounds where they get a strike with every throw, such is not the case.
-The odds of a pro bowling a perfect game are 460 to one, meaning it will happen on average every 460 rounds.
-Perfect games can be thought of as a hole-in-one in golf.
-Though it is the objective for every bowler, pulling off 12 consecutive strikes is extremely difficult.
+The odds of a pro bowling a perfect game are 460:1, meaning it will happen on average once every 460 rounds.
+Perfect games can be thought of similarly to a hole-in-one in golf.
+Though it is the objective of every bowler, pulling off 12 consecutive strikes is extremely difficult and rare.